Andrew Knizner Preview, Player Props: Cardinals vs. Brewers

-On Wednesday, Andrew Knizner (.242 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 7:40 PM ET.
+On Thursday, Andrew Knizner (.222 on-base percentage in past 10 games, 59 points below season-long percentage) and the St. Louis Cardinals face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Brewers.
+In his last game he had a hitless showing (0-for-3) against the Brewers.

 Sportsbook Promo Codes